GoogleCloudPlatform/terraform-google-secure-cicd/README.md

 ### APIs

-A project with the following APIs enabled must be used to host the resources of this module:
+Projects with the following APIs enabled must be used to host the resources of this module:

 CI/CD Project